openhealthcare/opal/doc/docs/reference/opal_application.md

 ### actions

+### menuitems

+A list of items to add to the top level menu

 ### default_episode_category

 The default category is either 'inpatient', but can be overridden in the [OpalApplication](opal_application.md) subclass for your implementation.